surifirstpin/AcuBI_Technical_Documents/Version.6/SQL Runner.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/d49ce2fb758653d913874a2b3de20c2d788646fd/images/New_version5/TD_SQL_Image3.png)
 **Image 3**

-s
--   Select the query from SQL area in Reportand copy it SQL Runner.
+-   Copy paste sql query from reports section to SQL Runner.

 -   Once the Text is added to SQL area in SQL Runner,  **Run**  the SQL Runner to Query the database.
 You can also customize the text as per your business needs and run the new query.